Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; default: `response.body|eb|scrub response +reqs`, which will export safe scrubbed versions of all files
+  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; the default depends on `--remap-*` options, without any them set it is `response.body|eb|scrub response &all_refs`, which will export `scrub`bed versions of all files with all links and references remapped using fallback `--output` paths

-- URL remapping; used by `scrub` atom of `--expr`:
+- the default value of `--expr`:
   - `--remap-id`
-  : remap all URLs with an identity function; i.e. don't remap anything
+  : change the default value for `--expr` to `response.body|eb|scrub response +all_refs`; i.e., remap all URLs with an identity function; i.e., don't remap anything; results will NOT be self-contained
   - `--remap-void`
-  : remap all jump-link and action URLs to `javascript:void(0)` and all requisite resource URLs into empty `data:` URLs; resulting web pages will be self-contained
+  : change the default value for `--expr` to `response.body|eb|scrub response -all_refs`; i.e., remap all URLs into `javascript:void(0)` and empty `data:` URLs; results will be self-contained
   - `--remap-open, -k, --convert-links`
-  : point all URLs present in input `PATH`s and reachable from `--root`s in no more that `--depth` steps to their corresponding output paths, remap all other URLs like `--remap-id` does; this is similar to `wget (-k|--convert-links)`
+  : change the default value for `--expr` to `response.body|eb|scrub response *all_refs`; i.e., remap all URLs present in input `PATH`s and reachable from `--root`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-id` does; results almost certainly will NOT be self-contained
   - `--remap-closed`
-  : remap all reachable URLs like `--remap-open` does, remap all other URLs like `--remap-void` does; `export`ed `mirror`s will be self-contained
+  : change the default value for `--expr` to `response.body|eb|scrub response /all_refs`; i.e., remap all URLs present in input `PATH`s and reachable from `--root`s in no more that `--depth` steps to their corresponding `--output` paths, remap all other URLs like `--remap-void` does; results will be self-contained
   - `--remap-all`
-  : remap all reachable URLs like `--remap-open` does, remap other URLs as if for each missing URL a trivial `GET <URL> -> 200 OK` reqres is present among input `PATH`s; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this will remap missing URLs to `--output` paths that they would occupy if they were present; this allows `hoardy-web export` to be used incrementally; `export`ed `mirror`s will be self-contained; default
+  : change the default value for `--expr` to `response.body|eb|scrub response &all_refs`; i.e., remap all links and references like `--remap-closed` does, except, instead of voiding missing and unreachable URLs, replace them with fallback URLs whenever possble; results will be self-contained; default

+    `hoardy-web export mirror` uses `--output` paths of trivial `GET <URL> -> 200 OK` as fallbacks for `&(jumps|actions|reqs)` options of `scrub`.

+    For simple `--output` formats (like the default `hupq`) this will remap missing and unreachable URLs to `--output` paths of trivial `GET <URL> -> 200 OK` reqres.
+    When `hoardy-web export mirror` is run the first time, the resulting URLs will point to missing files.
+    But those files can be generated by running `hoardy-web export mirror` again, this time with `WRR` files containing those missing or unreachable URLs as inputs.
+    I.e., this behaviour allows you to add new data to an already `export`ed mirror without regenerating old files that reference newly added URLs.
+    I.e., this allows `hoardy-web export mirror` to be used incrementally.

+    Note however, that using fallbacks when the `--output` format depends on anything but the URL itself (e.g. if it mentions timestamps) will produce a mirror with unrecoverably broken links.

 - exporting:
   - `--not-separated`